Sperm donation stories – why become a donor? Quotes, experiences, motivations & more

 what motivates men to become sperm donors

-Henrik recognises that some people may have prejudices towards men who are sperm donors, but he says:
+Henrik recognises that some people hold prejudices towards men who choose to become sperm donors.
+Reflecting on this, he says:

-“I’ve thought a lot about the fact that many people will be prejudiced against me, thinking I’m going to have a lot of kids running around the city in a couple of years.
+“I’ve thought a lot about the fact that many people will hold prejudice, thinking I’m going to have a lot of kids running around the city in a couple of years.
 But, it’s just not like that.
-I think more about the fact that there are children who come into the world to parents who get the child they wanted above everything else.”
+I think more about the fact that there are children who come into the world, to parents desperately want them.”

-Whilst Thomas may have had the four children he wished for, Henrik thinks about having children of his own sometime in the future:
+While Thomas has gone on to have the four children he wished for, Henrik also reflects on the possibility of becoming a parent himself in the future:

 “I’ve thought about having kids in a few years.
-So, I understand without a doubt the feeling people have of wanting to have children.
-Bringing a child into the world must be an amazing thing, especially for those who have been trying to conceive but couldn’t without fertility help from a sperm donor.
-That must be the best feeling there is.”
+So, I understand the feeling people have of wanting to have children.
+Bringing a child into the world must be an amazing thing, especially for those who have been trying to conceive but couldn’t without support.
+And being able to help has to be one of the best feelings there is.”

 sperm donation stories